LakshmiRadhakrishnan09/AWS-Security-Specialist/ELB.md

 Security for ALB

-- SG for instance with port for application and health check( 2 SG)
+- SG for instance with port for application port and health check port( 2 SG)
 - ALB do not support mutual TLS authentication
-- HTTPS Listener - Use certificate betwwen client and LB.
+- HTTPS Listener - Use certificate between client and LB.
 Decrypt at LB.

 Security Policies

 - You can choose the security policy that is used for front-end connections.
 - The ELBSecurityPolicy-2016-08 security policy is always used for backend connections.
-- Application Load Balancers do not support custom security policies.
+- **Application Load Balancers do not support custom security policies.**
 - You can use one of the ELBSecurityPolicy-TLS policies to meet compliance and security standards that require disabling certain TLS protocol versions, or to support legacy clients that require deprecated ciphers.